jwunderl/pxt-arcade/docs/courses/csintro1/variables/variable-math.md

 # Activity: Math Operators with Variables

+A variable points to a container that can store data.
+We have previously used variables names for  sprites (e.g. - `player1`).
+Variables act like an address, and let us store, retrieve or update data.
+For our Sprite example, the variable `player1` allowed us to use the Sprite in our game.
+The word "variable" also means change.
+We can update the values our variable point to, such as updating the `player1` variable to point to a new Sprite image.

-A variable is a container that can store some data.
-We have previously used variables for  sprites (e.g. - player1).
-Variables are used extensively in program code.
-Variables allow us to write code in a generic way that makes code easy to reuse.
-Math equations, like `X = 2Y`, provide familiar examples in the use of variables that apply to code by assigning know values to variables to calculate unknown variable values (if we know `Y = 3` we can calculate `X`.
+Variables are used extensively in code.
+Variables allow code to be written in a generic way and allow for easier reuse of our code.
+Math equations, like `X = 2Y`, provide familiar examples in the use of variables that apply to code by assigning know values to variables to calculate unknown variable values.

-Variables also act like an address, and let us store, retrieve or update data.
-For our Sprite example, the variable player1 allows us to use the sprite in our game or to update the Sprite image.
+If we know `Y = 3` we can calculate `X` from our equation.
+Later `Y` can have a different value, `Y = 7`, and the equation, `X = 2Y`, can be reused.

 In this activity student will work with:
 * combine numeric values with math operators (+, -, *, /)